treeverse/lakeFS/docs/howto/hooks/lua.md

 - `write_object`: A writer function with `function(bucket, key, data)` signature, used to write the exported Delta Log (e.g. `aws/s3_client.put_object` or `azure/blob_client.put_object`)
 - `delta_client`: A Delta Lake client that implements `get_table: function(repo, ref, prefix)`
 - `table_descriptors_path`: The path under which the table descriptors of the provided `table_def_names` reside
+- `path_transformer`: (Optional) A function(path) used for transforming the path of the saved delta logs path fields as well as the saved table physical path (used to support Azure Unity catalog use cases)

 Delta export example for AWS S3: